Browse our curated collections

 ECAMP Stories explore the People, Places, Things, & Moments significant to our city from the perspectives of Edmontonians.
 Delve into these curated story collections to discover more about the history of this place.

-A Black Presence in Alberta
+Black History in Alberta

 The collection hosts ongoing work and welcomes contributions through community voices and work.